jakebellacera/scenery.js/README.md

 argument, then settings can be set.
 Please refer to the [settings instance attribute](#settings) for the list of settings that can be set.

+If scenery.js could not find your Scenery element, then this method will return `null`.

 **The Scenery element will emit a `scenery:initialized` event once the Scenery object finishes initializing.**